amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 ```

 <BR><BR>
-And that's how you find and download books - first search from the book on the **Project Gutenberg** page, get to the text link, copy it into a ``readLines`` function in R, download it, and finally trim the editorial elements.
+And that's how you find and download books - first search for the book on the <a href='https://www.gutenberg.org/' target='_blank'>Project Gutenberg</a> page, get to the text link, copy it into a ``readLines`` function in R, download it, and finally trim the editorial elements.
 After that... the sky is the limit.

 For example:
 <ul>